johnfn/ts2gd/README.md

 - [ ] ts2gd: Handle adding new files.
 - [ ] ts2gd: Handle deleting old files.
 - [ ] ts2gd: Random newlines at beginning of file.
-- [ ] Mark unused variables with _ to avoid warnings
 - [ ] Rewrite the code so you dont even need to add autoload classes bc they just get auto registered.
 - [ ] Is there a better way to do Dictionary, with strongly typed k/v?
 - [ ] Sourcemaps / debugging???